cosmos/sdk-tutorials/academy/ibc-dev/ibcapp_checkers.md

 }
 ```

-now your leaderboard chain can receive player information from chains with the leaderboard module!
+Now your leaderboard chain can receive player information from chains with the leaderboard module.

-You need to do some more work in order to update the board from those information.
+You need to do some more work to update the board with that information.

-There are two places where you can call for an update on the board structure, in the `OnRecvCandidatePacket` so each player sending his information will pay the fee for sorting and clipping the leaderboard or you can again create a seperate transaction for anyone to sort and clip the leaderboard on the leaderboard chain like you did for the checkers chain.
-Take it as an exercise and implement it in the `OnRecvCandidatePacket`.
+There are two places at which you can call for an update on the board structure, in `OnRecvCandidatePacket` so each player sending his/her information will pay the fee for sorting and clipping the leaderboard, or you can again create a separate transaction for anyone to sort and clip the leaderboard on the leaderboard chain like you did for the checkers chain.

+Take this as an opportunity to practice and implement it in `OnRecvCandidatePacket`.

 ## Test it

-You can find the sample implementation of the checkers chain extention and the leaderboard chain on a [repository we provide](https://github.com/b9lab/cosmos-ibc-docker/tree/ao-modular/modular).
-There you will also find a docker network and the relayer settings for an easy test.
-In addition it includes a script to create and run games.
-Follow the steps described on the repository to run a few tests and to see it in action.
+You can find the sample implementation of the checkers chain extension and the leaderboard chain on a [repository we provide](https://github.com/b9lab/cosmos-ibc-docker/tree/ao-modular/modular).
+There you will also find a Docker network and the relayer settings for an easy test.
+In addition, the repository includes a script to create and run games.
+Follow the steps described in the repository to run a few tests and to see it in action.